JediMindtrick/ramble/README.markdown

 ### Running locally

 There is a simple server script allowing the features to be run locally (requires Ruby).
-If you want to see it in action, just run:
+If you want to see Ramble in action, just run:

     cd ramble
     ruby server.rb